Thursday, December 19, 2024 by Shelley Hirst

-It isn’t rocket science to say that the most beneficial business relationships are the ones that are mutually beneficial to the buyer, seller and any third parties that are involved in the process – in other words, they work for everyone.
+It's not rocket science to say the most beneficial business relationships are built on a basis of trust and win-win for both parties - in other words, they work for everyone.

 And yet, “the tried and trusted” approach to starting a new business dialogue –such as hitting the phones following an email blast, a bit of social, and some beers whilst mingling at trade shows, all still yet to be fully consigned to the twenty-tens.